berlinbrown/lightreports/README.md

     * Built on Java 1.5 and the Clojure programming language.

 This tool also is useful for editing and viewing log4j log files.

+Usage:

+Place the octane directory such that HOME is placed at :

+  C:\usr\local\projects\light_logs

+  And click on the light_logs.bat batch script.